koptelovmax/gaussianprocess/track.md

 ### What next
 - Finish Python course
 - Reimplement what I've done in Python
 - Understand the model
 - Learn MAP
+- Learn optimization processes

+## 29.04.16
+### What has done
+- Finished Python course on Software carpentry
+- Read the rules of procedure of LHC

+### Why
+- I should use Python to rewrite the Matlab code

+### What has learned
+- Basics of Python: multiple files operations, conditions, functions, errors and exceptions, defensive programming
+- I can not attend laboratory after 19:00

+### What next
+- Reimplement what I've done in Python
+- Understand the model
+- Learn MAP